 Recently, TikToker, businessbabe1.0, posted a short review of the job that covered a few brief aspects.
-Everything she said seemed true, but there is more to the story.
+Everything she said seemed true at first glance, but there is more to the story.

 The TikToker is also known by the name Ramona, and she often reviews how to make extra money on the side.
 When she makes the claim that a tagger can make $45 an hour, that information can’t be verified.
 The Netflix Jobs search engine doesn’t produce a job listing for tagger until a position is actually open.
 That’s when anyone interested might be able to see the compensation.

 “My friend knew I had a pretty good film background,” Harty explained.
 “I watched a lot of movies, and I took a film class for aspiring screenwriters.
 So I sent my resume in, and I got a call.”

-That was back in 2006.
-Netflix has definitely stepped up a more sophisticated application process for prospective taggers.
+Considering this was back in 2006, Netflix has definitely stepped up a more sophisticated application process for prospective taggers.
 They can’t simply be movie buffs who like to watch movies all day.